-The first three meetings were focusing on the central task of the BICG that was to organize and support three Peer Groups (PG).
-This was done on the basis of a survey conducted among the BFUG members and match-making activities that were aiming in putting together those countries and stakeholder organisations that were willing to engage in different aspects of the implementation of the three key commitments.
+The first three meetings focused on the central task of the BICG: to organize and support the three Thematic Peer Groups (TPGs).
+This task was accomplished by using a survey conducted among the BFUG members followed by matchmaking activities aimed at bringing together countries and stakeholder organisations willing to engage in the various aspects of implementing the three key commitments.

-The method chosen was to ask countries to express their willingness to cooperate in order to help each other to implement these commitments fully.
+The method chosen was to ask countries to express their willingness to cooperate in order to help each other to implement three commitments fully.
 These are not the only commitments that EHEA countries have engaged to implement, and both the current three and other commitments indicated in the future as 'Key' are to be implemented.

-The third meeting was held jointly with all the Peer Groups' Co-chairs so to allow a good exchange of ideas and working methods, but as of the next BICG meetings, each TPG nominated one of their co-chairs to represent the group at the BICG meetings.
+The third meeting (September 2018) was held jointly with all the Peer Groups' Co-chairs in order to allow a good exchange of ideas and working methods.
+After that, each TPG nominated one of their co-chairs to represent their group in the BICG meetings.

-An overall thematic framework for the work of the Peer Groups was established by the BICG in the beginning of the process, but it has been left to the groups themselves to decide on more precise activities and focus that they were willing to take.
-A standard Action Plan template for all the Peer Groups was developed so to assure a standard approach to the methodology of work of the TPGs.
+An overall thematic framework for the work of the Peer Groups was established by the BICG in the beginning of the process, but it has been left to the groups themselves to decide on further activities and their focus.
+A standard Action Plan template for all the Peer Groups was developed to assure a standard approach to the methodology of work of the TPGs.
 The Action Plans have been updated on rolling basis and published on the EHEA website.
 Countries have been matched up to create sub-groups to work on the specific themes where they can benefit from each other.
-It has been ensured that, even when a peer support group focuses on quite specific themes, the importance of implementing the overall commitments is not forgotten.
+It has been important to ensure that, even when a peer support group focuses on quite specific themes, the importance of implementing the overall commitments is not forgotten.